 Encountering cultural differences is expected by anyone who visits a foreign country.
 Despite knowing a lot about Asia from the news or television shows, still, Asian countries can surprise you.

 Navigating cultural differences can be tough and often requires a balancing act to try not to offend or be offended.
-As you are planning to visit and study in Asia, it is important to pack some general knowledge about differences in Western and Asian cultures.
+As you are planning to visit and study in Asia, pack some general knowledge about differences in Western and Asian cultures.

 Eastern and Western Philosophies